Dataiku to enhance data tools with $28 million investment led by Battery Ventures

 Dataiku, a French startup that helps data analysts communicate with data scientists to build more meaningful data applications, announced a significant funding round today.

 The company scored a $28 million Series B investment led by Battery Ventures with help from FirstMark, Serena Capital and Alven.
 Today’s money brings the total raised to almost $45 million.
-Its most recent priot round was a $14 million Series A in October 2016.
+Its most recent prior round was a $14 million Series A in October 2016.

 Dataiku has developed Dataiku Data Science Studio (DSS), which CEO Florian Douetteau says has been designed to solve communications problems between data analysts and data scientists.